Small business tax: a simple guide

 To see the full list of reliefs that you can make a claim for, visit the GOV.UK website.

-You’ll also need to pay NICs as an employee, with a set rate of 13.8% on wages over £166 per week.
+You’ll also need to pay NICs as an employee, with rates varying by NIC category if you earn over £184 per week.

 Directors who pay themselves a dividend will not need to pay anything on the first £2,000.
 Basic-rate taxpayers pay 7.5% on dividends, higher-rate taxpayers pay 32.5% on dividends and additional-rate taxpayers pay 38.1% on dividends.